arepetti/Tinkwell/Documentation/Services/tinkwell.events_gateway.md

 Subscribe to all the events matching the criteria specified in the request.

 ### SubscribeToMatchingMany(SubscribeToMatchingManyEventsRequest) returns (stream SubscribeEventsResponse)
 Subscribe to all the events matching a set of criterias specified in the request.
-Callers can assign an ID to each match to determine which match caused the notification.
+Callers can assign an ID to each match to determine which match caused the notification

 ## Enums